Sandra Sade

 Sandra Sade-Moshonov (סנדרה שדה) is an Israeli film, television and theater actress.

 Biography

 Sandra Sade was born in Romania.
-She is married to Israeli actor Moni Moshonov, with whom she has two children.

 Acting and film career

 Sade performed for about 17 years at the Cameri Theater.
 She also played at the Beit Lessin Theater.

 In 1981, Sade participated in the educational television program, Homeland.
 She also participated in the drama, Poker Face, from the Homeland Lesson series, and had a guest role in the comedy series, Krovim Krovim.

 Sade has appeared in several films.
 In 1988, she had a secondary role (Alice Alexandrovich) in Eli Cohen 's film based on a script by Gila Almagor, Aviya's Summer.
 In 2001, she appeared in Six Million Shreds; in 2004, she starred in Arie by Roman Kachanov, as well as in The Secret of Chocolate, alongside Hanan Goldblatt; and in 2006, she played Hannah alongside Yisrael Poliakov in Daniel Syrkin's film, Apparently.
 In 2007, she appeared in the movie, מתוק ומר, in the role of a fortune teller.

 In 2010, she participated in the TV series, Arab Labor, playing the role of Yocheved.
 Starting in 2011, she played Rivka (Ricky) Rosen in the comedy series, Savri Maranan.
 In both series she embodied a stereotypical Polish mother.

 In 2012, she guest-starred in the series, Rest, and in 2014, she appeared in the series, Yellow Peppers.
 From that year, she performed in the Cameri Theater in the play, The New Criminals, by Edna Mazya.
 From 2016, she played (alternately with Hanna Laslow) the role of Bertha in Fleischer, a play by Yigal Even Or in the stage theater.
 That year she translated the play, Shirley Valentine, by Willie Russell for Theater Show.